 Copies of the older Pearson version are no longer available from the publisher, but may be available through third-party sellers.
 I would just caution readers to avoid Pearson’s abridged international editions of the book, which are typically missing Chapter 8, Appendices A and B, the Preface, Suggested Reading, and Index.
 A further defect is that all mentions of chapter numbers have been removed throughout these editions, making some cross-chapter references unclear.
 If you’re purchasing the book online and unsure of which version is being offered, please check the page count and/or the ISBN.
 The unabridged Pearson hardcover version has 422 pages and ISBN 0-201-38027-7 (or ISBN-13 978-0-201-38027-9).
 The abridged and defective versions are significantly shorter, roughly 330 pages.
 One of these is the “New International Edition”, ISBN 978-1292026213, with a brown and gray cover.
 Another abridged version, intended for the market in southern Asia, has ISBN 978-9332535077 and a picture of a sailboat on the cover.
 International editions published before 2014 are not abridged or defective (as far as I know), although some have poor print quality.

-A complete, 344-page solution manual, for instructors only, is still available for download at the Pearson web site (under the Resources tab).
+A complete, 344-page solution manual, for instructors only, is available through this web form.
 However, using the solution manual defeats the whole purpose of doing physics and nobody (including instructors) should ever actually look at it.
 Printed copies of the manual are no longer available.
 The solution manual is copyrighted, and posting or downloading unauthorized copies is illegal.

 A complete Figures and Tables collection (5 MB pdf) is available here.
 These are provided mostly for the convenience of instructors who wish to incorporate them into class presentation slides.
 Please honor the copyright notice and do not redistribute them.